 Not often visited by tourists, but still with enough of an eye for tourism to cater to non-residents, Santa Fe de Antioquia is an excellent day trip from Medellín if you’d like to see more of small town Colombia.
 With cobbled streets and brightly painted doors, a walk through the old town feels a little like going back in time.

 Coming from Medellín, a decrease in altitude means you’ll notice an increase in temperature, and unlike the city, where jeans are popular despite real-feel 30*C, the locals here actually dress like they live in a warm climate, so pack your shorts!

-What to do in Santa Fe de Antioquia
+4 things to do in Santa Fe de Antioquia

-Puente de Occidente – once South America’s longest suspension bridge
+1. Walk across Puente de Occidente – once South America’s longest suspension bridge

 Our favourite thing to do in Santa Fe de Antioquia was to visit the semi-famous Puente de Occidente, the longest suspension bridge in South America.
 At an impressive 291m, this bridge is amazing both to walk and to view from afar.
 Views of the river and countryside around the bridge are breath-taking.

 You could technically walk to the Puente de Occidente from Santa Fe de Antioquia, but the road is super hilly, there isn’t much space with cars and trucks whizzing past, and the heat is sticky AF.
 Instead, take a tuktuk from the centre of town.
 You should be able to barter down.
 We got a tuktuk for 20,000 and were sort of sure we got ripped off, but were feeling too hot to bother haggling too hard.

 The bridge is a few miles out of the town, so it will take around 10-15 minutes to drive there.
 Make sure your driver stops at the viewpoint at the top of the last hill so you can take some epic pics.
 Your driver should then drop you off at the start of the bridge and drive across it, so that you can walk one way and drive back the other (unless you particularly want to walk both ways).

 Where to eat & drink in Santa Fe de Antioquia

 For a traditional breakfast, try one of the many small restaurants in the old town, or for a really traditional experience (and if you look particularly gringo, to get laughed at) grab a Pony Malta at the bar of one of the cafes on the main road near the bus terminal.
 This is where boys people-watch with their fathers and grandfathers before heading to work on a weekday.

 For an afternoon coffee, we highly recommend Cafe Canelo, which can be found on La Chinca.
 Not only is the coffee excellent, but also the staff are super friendly and chatty, and the seating area has a pool in it.